-6.15.4 Ongoing Response for the Victim
+7.16.4 Ongoing Response for the Victim

 - The School will consider the age and developmental stage of the victim, the nature of the allegations and the potential risk of further abuse - The needs and wishes of the victim will be paramount.
 Wherever possible, the victim should be supported to continue in their normal school routine. - Victims may not disclose the whole picture immediately but provide information on a piecemeal basis.
 It is essential that dialogue is kept open and encouraged.
-The victim will find it helpful to have a designated trusted adult to talk to and the School will respect this choice - If the victim finds it difficult to maintain a full timetable, allowances will be made and a physical space to which the Student can withdraw will, where appropriate and possible, be provided - The School will do everything it reasonably can to protect the victim from bullying or harassment as a result of any report they have made and provide ongoing support if necessary, continuing to work with social care and other agencies as required - Actions will be taken in the best interests of the children involved and should not be perceived to be a judgement on the guilt of the alleged perpetrator. - If the victim moves to another educational institution the School will make them aware of any ongoing support needed; the DSL will ensure this happens, discussing with the victim and their Parents if appropriate.
+The victim will find it helpful to have a designated trusted adult to talk to and the School will respect this choice - If the victim finds it difficult to maintain a full timetable, allowances will be made and a physical space to which the Student can withdraw will, where appropriate and possible, be provided - The School will do everything it reasonably can to protect the victim from bullying or harassment as a result of any report they have made and provide ongoing support if necessary, continuing to work with social care and other agencies as required - Efforts will be made to remove the perpetrator from classes they share with the victim and to keep them apart, for example on transport.
+These actions are in the best interests of the children involved and should not be perceived to be a judgement on the guilt of the alleged perpetrator - If the victim moves to another educational institution the School will make them aware of any ongoing support needed; the DSL will ensure this happens, discussing with the victim and their Parents if appropriate.
 Any CP and safeguarding files will be transferred in accordance with the mandatory processes.

-6.15.5 Ongoing Response for the Alleged Perpetrator
+7.16.5 Ongoing Response for the Alleged Perpetrator

-- The School will be mindful of the difficult balancing act of safeguarding the victim and providing the alleged perpetrator with an education and safeguarding support as appropriate, and implementing any disciplinary sanctions - The School will consider the age and developmental stage of the alleged perpetrator, and the nature of the allegations - The School will consider the proportionality of the response, and support and sanctions should be considered on a case-by-case basis - The School will be mindful that, as well as potentially posing a risk of harm to other children, there is a possibility that the alleged perpetrator may have unmet needs.
+- The School will be mindful of the difficult balancing act of safeguarding the victim and providing the alleged perpetrator with an education and safeguarding support as appropriate and implementing any disciplinary sanctions - The School will consider the age and developmental stage of the alleged perpetrator, and the nature of the allegations - The School will consider the proportionality of the response and support and sanctions should be considered on a case-by-case basis - The School will be mindful that, as well as potentially posing a risk of harm to other children, there is a possibility that the alleged perpetrator may have unmet needs.
 Their own harmful sexual behaviour may be a symptom of either their own abuse or exposure to abusive practices and/or materials.
-The School may take advice, as appropriate, from children's social care, specialist sexual violence services and the police - Where a criminal investigation into a sexual assault leads to a conviction or a caution, the School should, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion

-• If the alleged perpetrator moves to another educational institution, the DSL must make them aware of any ongoing support needs and where appropriate, potential risk to other children and staff.
+The School may take advice, as appropriate, from children's social care, specialist sexual violence services and the police - Where a criminal investigation into a sexual assault leads to a conviction or a caution, the School should, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion - If the alleged perpetrator moves to another educational institution, the DSL must make them aware of any ongoing support needs and where appropriate, potential risk to other children and staff.
 Any CP and safeguarding files will be transferred in accordance with the mandatory processes.

-6.15.6 Helpful Contacts
+7.16.6 Helpful Contacts